colincowie/Ext-Exposed/CONTRIBUTING.md

 # Contributing to Ext Exposed :tada:

-If you are intrested in contributing to this project please reachout to me via Twitter @th3_protoCOL.
+If you are interested in contributing to this project please reach out to me via Twitter @th3_protoCOL.

 Thanks!